-Physical education is about more than just keeping active, it’s about building habits that support lifelong health and teamwork.
-A well-equipped PE program ensures students have the right tools to stay engaged, learn new skills, and enjoy being active.
+Physical education is about more than just keeping active; it’s about building habits that support lifelong health and teamwork.
+A well-equipped PE program ensures students have the tools they need to stay engaged, learn new skills, and enjoy being active.
 Explore five things that are a good investment for every PE program.

 1. Durable Equipment